Friday 25 October 2013

 Bismillahir Rahmaanir Raheem

-Nabi (Sallallaahu Alayhi Wasallam) said: 'Verily Halaal is clear, and verily Haraam is clear.
+Rasulullah Sallallaahu Alayhi Wasallam said: “Verily Halaal is clear and verily Haraam is clear.
 And between them there are certain doubtful matters many people are unaware of, therefore, who stays away from doubtful matters, he has protected his Dien and honour.
-And who gets involved in doubtful matters, he would fall into Haraam.' - Bukhari/Muslim
+And who gets involved in doubtful matters, he would fall into Haraam.”[1]

-That which is Halaal offers safety; that which is Haraam signals danger; and the doubtful indicates to caution and abstinence.
+Halaal offers safety; Haraam signals danger and the doubtful indicates to caution and abstinence.

-All of us, who have the experience of driving, understand that the green traffic light gives us permission to drive – the green light indicates that it is safe to continue driving; the amber or yellow traffic light signals that we be cautious and that we slow down; and the red traffic light, denies us permission to continue driving – it warns us of danger if we do.
+All of us, who have the experience of driving, understand that the green traffic light allows us to drive.
+The green light indicates that it is safe to continue driving; the amber or yellow traffic light signals that we be cautious and that we slow down.
+The red traffic light stops us from driving – it warns us of danger if we do.

 The red lights of prohibitions are bright and clear.
 There is no doubt in them.
-They have been established in the Qur`aan Sharief, wherein there can be no difference of opinion and wherein there is no uncertainty.
-Zina (adultery), Ribaa (Usury / Interest), gambling, intoxicants, and so forth are clearly established as Muharramaat (prohibitions) in the Qur`aan Sharief.
+They have been established in the Qur`aan Sharief.
+There can be no difference of opinion or uncertainty.
+Zina (adultery), Ribaa (Usury/Interest), gambling, intoxicants, et. are clearly established as prohibitions in the Qur`aan Sharief.

 Whilst Allah Ta’ala has given us these “red lights” of prohibitions and restrictions, He has also given us all the capacity and ability to put a “brake” on our nafs and to stop ourselves from sins.
 No person can say that he cannot abstain from sins or that it is impossible to give up sins.
 He can restrain himself and he can give up all sins, if he sincerely wants to please Allah Ta’ala.
 We all have courage.
 We only need to employ it in the obedience of Allah Ta’ala.

-If we give unrestrained freedom to the nafs, and speed through these red lights in Dien – dangerously indulging in Haraam, then we will not only damage the physical body, we will also cause great harm to the soul.
-It is a fact that many have caused great harm to themselves spiritually, in violating the laws of Allah Ta’ala and indulgence in major sins, or have even destroyed their Imaan and destroyed their Aakhirah.
+If we give unrestrained freedom to the nafs and speed through these red lights in Dien – dangerously indulging in Haraam, we will not only damage the physical body, we will cause great harm to the soul.
+It is a fact that many have caused great harm to themselves spiritually in violating the laws of Allah Ta’ala and indulgence in major sins, or have destroyed their Imaan and destroyed their Aakhirah.
 (May Allah Ta’ala protect us all).

 The “yellow lights” which Allah Ta’ala tests us with is that which is doubtful – and we are advised that it is best to be cautious and abstinent.
-This is beautifully contained in the Hadith: "Leave that which causes you doubt, for that which does not cause you doubt."[1] …This would be piety, and this is what offers protection to our Dien.
+This is beautifully contained in the Hadith: “Leave that which causes you doubt for that which does not cause you doubt.”[2] …This is piety and offers protection to our Dien.

 Additionally, we have been promised much, much more in the Hereafter, in Jannah - if we abide by the rules and regulations in this worldly life.
 Allah Ta’ala has said: ‘I have prepared for My pious servants which the eye has not seen, and the ear has not heard, and no human heart has ever perceived (such bounties).’[3]